 State law requires that ALL companion animals be up to date on rabies vaccines.
 If your dog is up-to-date on the rabies vaccine, please bring their rabies certificate with you on the morning of surgery.
 If your dog is not up to date or you do not have proof of rabies, we will vaccinate them on the day of surgery.

 Declines: Our Veterinarians reserve the right to decline any dog for surgery.
-Reasons including but not limited to: illness, injury, overweight, underweight, preexisting conditions, heat, skin issues, breathing difficulties, heart murmurs, etc.
+Reasons including but not limited to: illness, injury, overweight, underweight, size, preexisting conditions, heat, skin issues, breathing difficulties (brachycephalic), heart murmurs, behavioral (aggression, fear, etc) etc.

 Illness/Injury: If your pet is showing any signs of illness or injury, such as but not limited to: coughing, sneezing, runny eyes/nose, constipation/diarrhea, urinary issues, decreased appetite/energy, etc he or she will be declined for surgery.
 We cannot accommodate sick animals and a sick animal in the clinic puts ALL the other animals in DANGER.
 Do not bring a sick animal to the clinic, please reschedule.